Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Introduction

 \textbf{Challenge 2: Current methods do not model multi-scale information within and among industries.} Stock time series inherently possess multi-scale characteristics, and markets exhibit different features and patterns at different time scales.
 For example, in Figure~\ref{Multi-scale correlation}, we can observe a clear overall trend at a coarse-grained scale, and a cyclical pattern at a fine-grained scale.
 Moreover, two different industries, may exhibit correlations at a coarse-grained scale.
 However, delving deeper into a fine-grained analysis might find that two industries show opposite trends.
 Single-scale analysis methods cannot fully capture such characteristics, so there is a pressing need to adopt multi-scale analysis to reveal the dynamic changes in financial markets across different time scales, thereby providing richer and more accurate information for stock time series forecasting.

 In this study, we address the two challenges by proposing a general stock time series forecasting framework, \textbf{Hermes}, which integrates \textit{hyperedge-based moving aggregation} and \textit{hyperedge-based multi-scale fusion} modules into a spatial-temporal hypergraph network.
 These integrations enhance the precision and stability of stock forecasting.
 First, to more flexibly model lead-lag relationships among industries, we integrate a \textit{hyperedge-based moving aggregation module} into the hypergraph network.
 This module incorporates a sliding window and utilizes dynamic temporal aggregation operations to consider lead-lag dependencies among industries.
 This approach aims to capture a market's complex structure more precisely.
 Second, to address the issue that existing methods fail to effectively model multi-scale information, we decompose raw data at multiple scales and integrate a \textit{multi-scale fusion module} into the hypergraph network.
 This module employs cross-scale, edge-to-edge message passing to integrate information from different scales while preserving the consistency of each scale, thereby boosting both the accuracy and stability of forecasts.
-Experimental results on multiple real-world stock datasets show that Hermes outperforms existing state-of-the-art methods in both efficiency and accuracy.
-Our contributions are summarized as follows. \begin{itemize}[left=0.1cm] \item To solve the STSF problem, we propose a general spatial-temporal hypergraph network framework, \textbf{Hermes}, which learns more accurate and adaptive forecasting models by considering both lead-lag and multi-scale industry correlations.
+Experimental results on multiple real-world stock datasets show that Hermes outperforms existing state-of-the-art methods.

+Our contributions are summarized as follows. \begin{itemize}[left=0.5cm] \item To solve the STSF problem, we propose a general spatial-temporal hypergraph network framework, \textbf{Hermes}, which learns more accurate and adaptive forecasting models by considering lead-lag and multi-scale industry correlations.

+\item We propose a hyperedge-based moving aggregation module that introduces a sliding window and utilizes dynamic temporal aggregation operations to consider lead-lag dependencies among industries.

 \item We design a hyperedge-based multi-scale fusion module.
-This module utilizes a cross-scale, egde-to-edge message-passing to integrate information from different scales while maintaining the consistency of each scale. \item We propose a hyperedge-based moving aggregation module that introduces a sliding window and utilizes dynamic temporal aggregation operations to consider lead-lag dependencies among industries.
+This module utilizes a cross-scale, edge-to-edge message-passing to integrate information from different scales while maintaining the consistency of each scale.

 \item We report on extensive experiments on public stock datasets, finding that Hermes is capable of outperforming state-of-the-art baselines.

 \end{itemize}